 - 1. program eligibility;

 - 2. any necessary financial arrangements for tuition, textbooks, and fees;

 - 3. process of granting academic credits;

 - 4. criteria for any transportation aid;

 - 5. available support services;

 - 6. scheduling;

 - 7. the effect of the grade attained in the course being included in the student's grade-point average, if applicable;

-- 8. consequences of failing or not completing a course under the program, including the

-effect on the student's ability to complete District graduation requirements;
+8. consequences of failing or not completing a course under the program, including the effect on the student's ability to complete District graduation requirements;

-- 9. benefits to the student of successfully completing a course under the program, including the ability to reduce the overall cost of, and the amount of time required for, a college education: - 10. academic and social responsibilities of students and parents relative to this program; - 11. information about and encouraging the use of college counseling services; - 12. information about eligible courses; - 13. information on CCP probation, dismissal and appeal procedures and - 14. the standard program information packet developed by the Ohio Department of Higher Education (ODHE).
+- 9. benefits to the student of successfully completing a course under the program, including the ability to reduce the overall cost of, and the amount of time required for, a college education; - 10. academic and social responsibilities of students and parents relative to this program; - 11. information about and encouraging the use of college counseling services; - 12. information about eligible courses; - 13. information on CCP probation, dismissal and appeal procedures; - 14. the standard program information packet developed by the Ohio Department of Higher Education (ODHE) and - 15. the permission slip jointly developed by the Ohio Department of Education (ODE) and ODHE regarding the potential for mature subject matter in a course taken through CCP and information about the potential for mature subject matter in courses in which the student intends to enroll through CCP and that courses will not be modified based upon CCP enrollee participation regardless of where the course of instruction occurs.